-Her patience lasted all but three dozen stalls before she had to pull her arm forcibly away from zealous students eager to score a beauty to infuse into whichever club they belonged.
-Whatever Gwen’s background may be, whatever her skills, having a face like hers to post on the club poster was undoubtedly enough to drive up recruitment.
+Her patience lasted all but three dozen stalls before she had to pull her arm forcibly away from zealous students eager to score a beauty.
+Whatever Gwen's background may be, whatever her skills, having a face like hers to post on the club poster was undoubtedly enough to drive up recruitment.

-Despite her ricochet from stall to stall, Gwen took note of the Clubs, ranging from serious to frivolous.
-Even if she currently had no time for them, Gwen couldn’t help her eyes becoming drawn to the more impressive displays.
+Once outside the crowd, Gwen took note of the Clubs, ranging from legitimate to frivolous.
+Even if she currently had no time for them, Gwen couldn't help her eyes becoming drawn to the more impressive displays.

-There was the Dungeoneering Committee, a Club which organised monthly outings to Dungeons in the outer regions surrounding Shanghai, as well as offering a yearly Advanced Dungeoneering Expedition to hitherto 'unexplored' Dungeons deemed suitable for junior Mages and Maguses.
+Of curiosity was the Dungeoneering Committee, a Club organising monthly outings to Dungeons in the outer regions surrounding Shanghai and offering a yearly Advanced Dungeoneering Expedition to hitherto 'unexplored' areas suitable for junior Mages.

-Besides the Dungeoneer's grand display of magical loot surrounded by gawking visitors, was the Fudan Competitive Duelling Club, renowned for its presence on the regional stage.
-As Gwen repelled a girl-Mage insisting that Gwen’d be perfect for their cooking club, she caught two Mages, one Fire and the other Earth, fending one another off in a spectacular exchange of offensive and defensive spells.
+Besides the Dungeoneer's grand display of magical loot was the Fudan Competitive Duelling Club, renowned for its presence on the regional stage.
+The Duelling Club had a fine podium where two Mages, Fire against Earth, put on a spectacular exchange of offensive and defensive spells.

 Further down from the main avenue and toward the Fudan Towers, she passed by a petting zoo of Magical Creatures set up by the Wildland Creature Appreciation Club.
-Looking at the variety of exotic and cuddly creatures, Gwen entertained the rapturous indulgence of molesting an assortment of fleecy, furry, fluffy things.
-If nothing else, it made her miss Elvia terribly.
+Looking at the variety of exotic and cuddly creatures, Gwen entertained the rapturous indulgence of molesting an assortment of fleecy, furry, fluffy things, all of which made her miss Elvia terribly.

-Other, more expectant and mundane clubs lined the distance between the towering statue of Chairman Mao, many of which would not be out of place in Gwen’s old world.
-The Discovery Club, the Media Club, Independent Research Club, the Management Club, Literature Club, Politics Club, as well as the lesser club activities such as dance, music, theatre, chess, and art.
+Further along, mundane clubs lined the distance between the towering statue of Chairman Mao, many of which would not be out of place in Gwen's old world.
+The Discovery Club, the Media Club, Independent Research Club, the Management Club, Literature Club, Politics Club, and finally clubs for dance, music, theatre, chess, and art.

 There were more semi-professional extra-curricular clubs also, such as the International Student's Activity Association, the Fudan Charity Consortium, the Student Helper's Committee, and something curiously called the Expansion Club, whatever that meant.

-Gwen felt depleted by the time she ran the recruitment gauntlet, grumbling at the fact that she had wasted half an hour.
-She was attending the Fudan Towers on the first day of Orientation Week for two specific reasons.
-Today was the day Gwen could formally apply to become a member of the Fudan Tower, which meant she could trade in her CCs for the LRC Crystal Projector in her apartment, and two: she had an appointment with the Dean, Jiang Luo, to oversee her academic prospects.
+Gwen felt depleted by the end of the recruitment gauntlet, grumbling at the hour she would never get back.
+Nonetheless, she attended the Fudan Towers on the first day of Orientation Week for two specific reasons.
+One—today was the day she could formally apply to become a member of the Fudan Tower, which meant she could trade in her CCs for the LRC Crystal Projector in her apartment, and two: she had an appointment with the Dean, Jiang Luo, to oversee her academic prospects.

-Gwen turned her head, startled at the sudden appearance of a ghostly visage which had materialised beside her.
+Gwen turned her head, startled at the sudden appearance of a ghostly visage beside her.

 "Oh God- You startled me."
 She stilled her hammering heart.

 The face that greeted Gwen was an exquisite doll.
-It was Ellen, and she was less a girl and more so a spirit of Air that Magister Luo was trying to temper into a more humanised existence.
+She recognised it as Ellen, an Air Spirit that Magister Luo was trying to temper into a more humanised existence.

 "Master will see you now."
 Ellen bowed, then levitated through the lobby.
 Then, as if recalling her Master's command, she allowed her legs to properly manifest, landing on the floor with an audible clack.

-“Dean Luo.”
+"Dean Luo."
 Gwen bowed as she entered, instantly picking out his familiar face.
-There was another familiar face present as well, Magus Kumiko, in addition to another male instructor, a westerner whom she had never seen before.
-“Magus Kumiko.
+There was another friend present as well, Magus Kumiko.
+The only stranger was a westerner whom she had never seen before.
+"Magus Kumiko.
 Sir.
-Greetings.”
+Greetings."

 Gwen demurely sat and positioned her legs at an angle to her audience.
 She placed both her hands on her lap, turned her torso slightly sideways, then flashed her audience a winning smile.
-Magister Luo looked the same as always, unassuming and friendly.
-Magus Kumiko sat beside and behind the remaining Mage silently, indicating that the Caucasian Mage was her superior.
+Magister Luo looked the same as always, frank and friendly.
+Magus Kumiko sat beside and behind the remaining Mage, indicating that the Caucasian Mage was her superior.

-“This is Magister Louis Birch, the head of our School of Conjuration.
-He’s a specialist in the manipulation of Spatial Magic, and has studied extensively in Europe, the Americas, as well as under the Red City, capital of the Eastern European Dwarven Consortium.”
+"This is Magister Louis Birch, the head of our School of Conjuration.
+He's a specialist in manipulating Spatial Magic who had studied extensively in Europe and the Americas.
+He also held a short tenure working with the Iron Citadel, the Eastern European Dwarven Consortium."